-This reference architecture is targeted at anyone who wishes to understand the performance and scalability of the SC7020 storage platform running the current generation of mixed-use solid-state drives.
+This reference architecture is targeted at anyone who wishes to better understand the performance and scalability of the SC5020 storage platform running the current generation of mixed-use solid-state drives.
 It is intended to show what the platform is capable of from a VDI workload perspective.
 The results will be different under other workloads.
-Performance under other workloads can be found in assets posted to the Dell TechCenter page, SC Series Technical Documents.
+Performance under other workloads can be found on the Dell TechCenter page, SC Series Technical Documents.